Ready to explore Precipice Trail? Here's everything you need to know before you go!

 The Precipice Trail offers something virtually unmatched in the Down East & Acadia region—a hiking experience that borders on mountaineering.
 While other trails in Acadia provide beautiful views and pleasant walks, the Precipice delivers an adrenaline rush that attracts hikers from across the country.

 The combination of technical challenge and stunning coastal views creates an experience that feels more like something you'd find in a major mountain range than on the relatively modest peaks of coastal Maine.
-The iron rungs and ladders, installed to make the route possible for hikers, add an element of adventure that transforms what would otherwise be an impossible cliff face into a thrilling but manageable challenge for those with the right experience and mindset.
+The iron rungs and ladders, installed to make the route possible for hikers, add an element of adventure that transforms what would otherwise be an impossible cliff face into a thrilling but manageable challenge.

 Terrain and Technical Challenges